-Girls can usually express themselves and communicate clear at a younger age than their boy peers.
+Girls can usually express themselves and communicate clearly at a younger age than their boy peers.
 This can make a difference when it comes to potty training.
-Clear and concise communication is wonderful for parents but not necessary requirement to undergo potty training.
+Clear and concise communication is wonderful for parents but not a necessary requirement to undergo potty training.
 As the parent, you need to be able to understand their potty cues and they need to be able to follow directions.
 This can occur without an abundance of words.

 With all things, knowing your individual child and having realistic expectations can set you both up for success.
 Need help with potty training?
 Reach out to your closest Mama Coach for support.